microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/01_Set_up.md

 # Get started

 > [!TIP]
-> What is **Azure AI Studio**?
-Azure AI Studio is designed for developers to build generative AI applications on an enterprise-grade platform.
-Developers can interact with their projects code-first via the Azure AI SDK, explore, build, test, and deploy AI models using cutting-edge tooling, and collaborate in a secure environment.
-The platform supports transforming proof of concepts into production-ready solutions with continuous monitoring and refinement.
+> What is **Azure Azure AI Foundry**?
+Azure AI Foundry is the ultimate platform for innovators to create the future.
+It offers a comprehensive suite of Azure AI capabilities and tools to design, customize, and manage AI applications and agents.
+It's seamlessly integrated with the world's most loved developer tools, including GitHub, Visual Studio, and Copilot Studio.
+Azure AI Foundry empowers developers and IT admins to bring their AI visions to life with ease and efficiency.
 ## Sign in to Windows
 As a first step, login into the lab Virtual Machine using the following credentials:
 - Username: already set to Admin.